BBBase-EHeresy/PPPub/docs/forces_of_good/radagasts_alliance.md

 This army may include: Radagast the Brown, Beorn, Gwaihir and Great Eagles.

 The profile for Gwaihir can be found on page 83.
-Gwaihir counts as a Hero of Valour if taken as part of a Radagast’s Alliance army list.
+Gwaihir counts as a Hero of Valour if taken as part of a Radagast's Alliance army list.

 The profile for Great Eagles can be found on page 83.